obrienciaran/duckdb/README.md

 Tl;dr - creating a local SQL database for analytics.

 Long story - Having worked in consultancy for a long time, particularly on government contracts, I am very aware of how prevalent Microsoft Excel is being used to handle .csv files.
 Being a data scientist, I felt my brain slowly turning into mush working with Excel on a daily basis.
-After using DuckDB, I immediately saw the benefit for analysts in the same position as I was, who wanted to create a local SQL solution.
+After using DuckDB, I immediately saw the benefit for analysts in the same position as I was, who want to create a local SQL solution.

 DuckDB is a severless OLAP database management system and has been described as SQLite for analytics - and it can read .csv files directly.
 What does this mean?
 It means anybody can run their own SQL engine on their own computer for performing analytics.
 This means: